panr/hugo-theme-hello-friend/README.md

 ```

 and go to `localhost:1313` in your browser.
 From now on all the changes you make will go live, so you don't need to refresh your browser every single time.

+## Available Social Icons:

+- codepen
+- email
+- facebook
+- gitbook
+- github
+- gitlab
+- instagram
+- kaggle
+- keybase
+- linkedin
+- slack
+- stackoverflow
+- telegram
+- twitch
+- twitter
+- youtube

+If you need another one, just open an issue or create a pull request with your wished icon. :)

 ## Known issues